UBC IT Plan

 • Transformation of existing business practices, such as establishment of the Integration Enablement Centre (IEC) to manage the integrations between applications across UBC, as well as a data governance program and data model to support more effective university-wide practices and analytics.

-Our Commitment to Accountability
+Our commitment to accountability

 • Before the beginning of each fiscal year, UBC IT will connect as a department and collaborate with stakeholders to define the annual deliverables that will progressively advance the three-year plan.
 These will be championed by sponsors within UBC IT and scoped to be achievable within a 12-month period.